-Excuse #1: I can’t afford a gym.
+Excuse #1: I can’t afford a gym membership

 But here’s the rub — 67 percent of people with gym memberships never use them, so if you fall into that category the only weight you’ll lose is from your wallet.

-Solution: Instead of putting your fitness dollars down the drain with an unused gym membership, look for more affordable solutions like creating a simple home gym and joining Beachbody On Demand, which provides unlimited, streaming access to hundreds of workouts for just $99 per year.
-The result: more muscle for less money.
+Solution: Instead of putting your fitness dollars down the drain with an unused gym membership, look for more affordable solutions like creating a simple home gym and joining BODi, which provides streaming access to hundreds of workouts that you can do at home for much less than a gym membership.